jaredhared/phbackup/README.md

 > How to backup MySQL/Redis/Mongo/other things?

 PHBackup just copies files, so you should prepare your data before it will be copied.
 For example, you can dump your database into some dir and add this dir into include paths in host configuration.

+> Is there any foolproof for input fields?

+At the moment no, as I said, it was written in one day, so there are no syntax checks for input fields.
+Be careful and responsible during configuration - this is your backup system. :)

 ## Todo
 1. Stats section in web